nasa-jpl/fastcat/doc/fastcat_device_config_parameters.md

 `max_allowable_temps` parameter supplied to this device.

-If the temperature at any one node exceeds the specified max temperature for more the number of cycles specified by `persistance_limit`, then a Fastcat fault is emitted.
+If the temperature at any one node exceeds the specified max temperature for more the number of cycles specified by `persistence_limit`, then a Fastcat fault is emitted.

-**TODO:** determine how to add the ability to re-seed the temperatures at each node (useful for restarts of tests when sufficient time to dissipate heat hasn't occcured)

 ### Example